daviddarke/A-modern-WordPress-development-workflow/dev-process.md

 ---

-## We store development asset on Amazon S3
+## We store development uploads on Amazon S3

 An S3 bucket per site, which is only accessible to the development team